 School-age children spend most of their time surrounded by their peers.
 Classmates, teammates and fellow club members far outnumber the adults in students' lives.
-Peer pressure can become a formidable influence in the lives of children in grades two through twelve.
+All types of peer pressure can have a heavy influence in the lives of children in grades two through twelve.

 Defining Peer Pressure

 From birth through age six, the family unit crafts a child's sense of identity.
 Parents and siblings affect a child's likes, dislikes, tastes in clothing, food and music and, perhaps most importantly, values.
 Once children enter school, they form connections to the larger group of their peers.
 This group brings new ideas and experiences and can influence mental health.
 Peer pressure occurs when a student's actions are influenced by this group.
 The "pressure" happens when the peer group suggest or insist on actions that stray from the child's normal behavior and values.

 Though the phrase is often used negatively, peer influence can sometimes cause positive outcomes.

 Peer pressure leads to some disturbing negative behavior and decision-making in young people.
 About 30 percent of students are offered drugs by their friends in middle or high school.
 Just over 75 percent of high school students have tried alcohol.
 Half of all teenagers feel pressured by their peers about sexual activity.
 In a survey conducted by Survelum Public Data Bank, students felt pressured by their peers between 35 and 49 percent of the time.

 Psychiatrists attribute the power of peer pressure to a child's growing desire to fit in to a group -- particularly if the group has a social status within the school.
 This can affect the child’s sense of self-esteem and can lead to risky behaviors.
 Negative peer influence can be detrimental to a child in their teen years, effecting everything from their social skills to self-confidence and may even cause drug use.